-A Excellent an excellent performance, clearly outstanding.
-The candidate demonstrates excellent judgement and a very high degree og independent thinking.
+A Excellent - An excellent performance, clearly outstanding.
+The candidate demonstrates excellent judgement and a very high degree and independent thinking.

 B Very good - A very good performance.
 The candidate demonstrates sound judgement and a high degree of independent thinking.

 C Good - A good performance in most areas.
 The candidate demonstrates a reasonable degree of judgement and independent thinking in most important areas.